andrenarchy/krypy/docs/krypy.deflation.rst

     P_M M M_l A M_r y = P_M M M_l b.

-However, some restrictions have to be made concerning the choice of :math:`U` and :math:`V`:
+However, in order to guarantee convergence (in exact arithmetic), some restrictions have to be made concerning the choice of :math:`U` and :math:`V`:

 * for :py:meth:`~krypy.linsys.cg`: the projected operator :math:`PB` has to be self-adjoint and positive definite with respect to